-The purpose of the trial was to assess the pattern of water use in plants grown under both fully irrigated conditions (WW) and under terminal drought conditions (DS), and three replications were used per treatment and genotype.
-Four seeds were sown in each cylinder.
-Plant stands were thinned to two seedlings per cylinder at 14 days after sowing (DAS) and then to one plant per cylinder at 21 DAS.
-All plants were kept under fully irrigated conditions until 28 DAS.
-This involved cylinders receiving 500 mL twice a week until 2 weeks after sowing and then on alternate days until 28 DAS.
+The purpose of the trial was to assess the pattern of water use in plants grown under both fully-irrigated conditions (well-watered, WW) and under terminal-drought conditions (drought stress, DS), and three replications were used per treatment and genotype.
+Four seeds were sown in each cylinder on 20th Oct 2008.
+Plant stand was thinned to two seedlings per cylinder at 14 days after sowing (DAS) and then to one plant per cylinder at 21 DAS.
+All plants were kept under fully-irrigated conditions until 28 DAS.
+This involved cylinders receiving 500 mL twice a week until two weeks after sowing, and then on alternate days until 28 DAS.
 After the regular irrigation at 28 DAS, the cylinders were covered with a 2-cm layer of low density polyethylene beads to prevent soil evaporation.
 Preliminary testing indicated that the beads prevented more than 90% of the soil evaporation, so that differences in cylinder mass were primarily due to plant transpiration (data not shown).
-Weighing of the cylinders was first done at 30 DAS, and then subsequently every 2 weeks.
+Weighing of the cylinders was first done at 30 DAS, and then subsequently every two weeks.
 This gave a total of five weights until harvest for the DS plants and six weights for the WW plants.
 The first weighing at 30 DAS gave the saturated weight of each cylinder.
 The cylinders in this experiment were distributed across four trenches, with one trench per day being weighed.
 The same sequence of weighing was used for each trench so that the time intervals between weighing were the same in all cylinders (usually 14 days).

-To keep the WW plants fully irrigated and to avoid water drainage after irrigation, the WW plants were watered when the cylinder weight, at the time of weighing, had fallen below 2 L from the saturated weight.
+To maintain the WW plants fully-irrigated and to avoid water drainage after irrigation, the watering to the WW plants was done when the cylinder weight, at the time of weighing, had fallen below 2L from the saturated weight.
 This ensured that the soil was kept sufficiently wet to allow maximum growth, while preventing drainage at the bottom.
 The watering was done every week.
 The week that plants were not weighed, the water addition of the previous week was used for watering the WW plants.
-The DS treatment received no water from 28 DAS until maturity, except for 2 L, which were added to all cylinders at 73 DAS.
+The DS treatment received no water from 28 DAS until maturity, except for 2L that were added to all cylinders at 73 DAS.